Atari 2600: Games

 In 1977, nine games were released on cartridge to accompany the launch of the console: Air-Sea Battle, Basic Math, Blackjack, Combat, Indy 500, Star Ship, Street Racer, Surround, and Video Olympics.
 Indy 500 shipped with special "driving controllers", which are like paddles but rotate freely.
 Street Racer and Video Olympics use the standard paddle controllers.
+Atari, Inc. was the only developer for the first few years, releasing dozens of games.

 Atari determined that box art featuring only descriptions of the game and screenshots would not be sufficient to sell games in retail stores, since most games were based on abstract principles and screenshots give little information.
 Atari outsourced box art to Cliff Spohn, who created visually interesting artwork with implications of dynamic movement intended to engage the player's imagination while staying true to the gameplay.
 Spohn's style became a standard for Atari when bringing in assistant artists, including Susan Jaekel, Rick Guidice, John Enright, and Steve Hendricks.
 Spohn and Hendricks were the largest contributors to the covers in the Atari 2600 library.
 Ralph McQuarrie, a concept artist on the Star Wars series, was commissioned for one cover, the arcade conversion of Vanguard.
 These artists generally conferred with the programmer to learn about the game before drawing the art.

 An Atari VCS port of the Breakout arcade game appeared in 1978.
 The original is in black and white with a colored overlay, and the home version is in color.
 In 1980, Atari released Adventure, the first action-adventure game, and the first home game with a hidden Easter egg.